 So, if you are interested in what you can use instead of WordPress and how it works, here is the list of 11 WordPress alternatives which can definitely come in handy.

-Overall, Drupal is more technical for WordPress and is definitely not a good choice for people with lack of technical knowledge.
-But if there is enough technical competence, advanced and huge web projects may be developed with help of this CRS.
+Overall, Drupal is more technical than WordPress and is definitely not a good choice for people with a lack of technical knowledge.
+But if there is enough technical competence, advanced and huge web projects may be developed with the help of this CRS.

 Wix is a very popular WordPress alternative, which offers you “creating stunning website for free”.
 It is not open source, and while being a website builder it also serves as a website hosting service.
 Wix has an extensive collection of pre-made designs – more than 500 templates.
 Its drag-and-drop editors make the process of modifying the templates much easier.
 It also has pretty large app market for increasing website’s capabilities.
 When it comes to e-commerce, Wix offers Premium plans with a possibility to accept payments online using PayPal or Authorize.Net.
 Moreover, this website builder comes with industry-specific tools, which help to create something really suitable for your area.
 In addition, Wix keeps pace with the latest trends constantly adding new features and updating its designs.
 If you face some problems or just want to ask something – you can contact its support team via mail or phone.
 However, with built-in hosting solution you receive limited control over your website.

 that can also serve as a hosting service, blogging platform, e-commerce store builder or portfolio

 base.
 It comes with a lot of features and makes it easy and intuitive to build a website.
 The

 interesting part about this WordPress alternative is that it is highly design-focused.
 Squarespace